 Fabricated or induced illness

-People with fabricated or induced illness (FII), which is also known as Munchausen Syndrome By Proxy (MSBP), create or exaggerate symptoms in a child.
-They can do this in several ways: they simply lie about symptoms, alter tests (such as contaminating a urine sample), falsify medical records or actually induce symptoms through various means such as poisoning, suffocating, starving and causing infection.
+People with fabricated or induced illness (FII), which is also known as Munchausen syndrome by proxy (MSBP), create or exaggerate symptoms in a child.
+They can do this in several ways: they simply lie about symptoms, alter tests (such as contaminating a urine sample), falsify medical records or actually induce symptoms through various means such as poisoning, suffocating, starving or causing infection.

 What are the symptoms of fabricated or induced illness?